-1. JESSE L. BROWN
+1. Jesse L. Brown

-When Jesse LeRoy Brown was a teenager, he wrote a letter to President Franklin Delano Roosevelt to express his disappointment that African Americans weren’t flying in the military.
+When Jesse LeRoy Brown was a teenager, he wrote a letter to President Franklin Delano Roosevelt to express his disappointment that Black Americans weren’t flying in the military.
 While that changed in the Air Force in the early ’40s with the Tuskegee Airmen, it would be Brown himself that would break that barrier for the Navy in 1947.
 By 1949 he was an officer, and in 1950, the United States was at war in Korea and he was in the action.
 Brown and his unit were soon airborne, completing dangerous missions to take out targets and protect troops on the ground.

 On December 4, 1950, while on a mission to provide cover for a Marine regiment, Brown’s plane was struck—leaking fuel, he crash-landed on a slope but was still alive.
 His wingman, Thomas Hudner, crash-landed his own plane to reach Brown in order to help.
 Though Brown died shortly after due to his wounds from the crash, both men were honored by the United States: Brown received a posthumous Flying Cross medal for bravery, while Hudner, who survived the ordeal, was presented with the Medal of Honor.
-A Naval frigate, the USS Jesse L. Brown, was also built and operated in the '60s and '70s.
+A Naval frigate, the USS Jesse L. Brown, was also built and operated in the 1970s.

 Though the boycotts were eventually successful, Robinson faced severe harassment and intimidation from local police throughout—including having rocks thrown through her windows and acid poured on her car.
 Eventually, state police were ordered to protect her.
 Once the boycotts ended and buses desegregated, Robinson moved from Alabama to teach in California.
 She died in 1992.

-3. MARK E. DEAN
+3. Mark E. Dean

-For many in the ‘80s, IBM computers were likely their first experience with the technology that would define the future.
+For many in the ‘80s, IBM computers were their first experience with the technology that would define the future.
 And a big part of what made the company so successful is thanks to Mark Dean, an engineer whose work helped create the company’s ISA bus.
 This hardware add-on allowed peripheral accessories like printers, disk drives, and keyboards to be plugged directly into the computer.
-Amazingly, he holds three of IBM’s original nine PC patents.
+He holds three of IBM’s original nine PC patents.

 His later breakthroughs included work that led to the creation of the color PC monitor and the first gigahertz chip, which allows a machine to compute a billion calculations per second and is instrumental in everything from computer systems to gaming consoles today.

-4. MADAM C.J.
-WALKER
+4. Madam C.J.
+Walker

-With her success came a responsibility to her community, and Walker was also involved in regular donations to black charities like the NAACP and Tuskegee Institute.
+With her success came a responsibility to her community, and Walker was also involved in regular donations to Black charities like the NAACP and Tuskegee Institute.
 For a woman who was both a poor orphan and widow at 20, the Madam C.J.
 Walker empire is a true success story.

-5. THOMAS L. JENNINGS
+5. Thomas L. Jennings

 The money earned from his invention went toward freeing other members of his family from slavery, as well as going into various abolitionist causes.